Color Me Surprised

 I thanked her for her help and hung up.

 "Well, it may be a bit more complex than just my bad date.
 It seems the house was broken into and the police were involved.
 The little cops from last night will eventually put two and two together.
 This will not be fun."
 I told them all.
 I, too, could make understatements when needed.
-I feared that was more than a bit of an understatement.
+I feared how much more of an understatement that was.